Simulations of the Glasma in 3+1D: Glasma observables

 The simulations are performed using $\mathrm{SU(2)}$ as the color gauge group.
 We choose two instead of three colors to make use of a simple and elegant parametrization for $\mathrm{SU(2)}$ (see \cref{app_su2}) which makes the implementation of a real-time lattice Yang-Mills code comparatively easy.
 Furthermore, since there are only three color components in $\mathrm{SU(2)}$ (compared to eight in $\mathrm{SU(3)}$), performance and memory requirements of the code are much better, which will be particularly important in the three-dimensional setup.
 Most importantly however, the qualitative physics of the Glasma is essentially the same for any number of colors: phenomena such as the pressure anisotropy and the decay of Glasma flux tubes are similar for all groups $\SUN$.
 It is also possible to rescale results from $\mathrm{SU(2)}$ simulations with $N_c$ dependent factors to give reasonable agreement with simulations of $\mathrm{SU(3)}$ gauge fields \cite{Krasnitz:1999wc}.
 Analytical calculations (see e.g.\ \cite{Albacete:2018bbv}) show that the initial energy density scales with the Casimir of the fundamental representation $C_F \lb N_c \rb= \lb N_c^2 - 1\rb / \lb 2 N_c \rb$.
 This yields a rescaling factor of $C_F(3) / C_F(2) = 16 / 9$, which we will use to extrapolate all energy density contributions.

-The code used to solve the lattice equations of motion and produce the results in this section was developed in Python and Cython \cite{behnel2010cython} and is hosted on GitLab\footnote{The code is freely available at \hyperlink{\detokenize{https://gitlab.com/dmueller/curraun_cy}}{\detokenize{https://gitlab.com/dmueller/curraun\_cy}}.}.
+The code used to solve the lattice equations of motion and produce the results in this section was developed in Python and Cython \cite{behnel2010cython} and is hosted on GitLab\footnote{The code is freely available at \href{https://gitlab.com/dmueller/curraun_cy}{https://gitlab.com/dmueller/curraun\_cy}.}.

 \Cref{fig:density2d_plots} shows the energy density $\varepsilon(\tau, x_T)$ of a single collision event as a function of proper time and reveals the longitudinal flux tube structure of the Glasma, which, at least in the ultrarelativistic limit, is formed instantaneously at $\tau = 0^+$.
 Even though the MV model is homogeneous on average, single events sampled from the probability functional are highly random: the statistical nature of the color charge densities leads to random hotspots of energy.
 The expansion of flux tubes after $\tau \sim Q_s^{-1}$, which generates transverse chromo-electric and -magnetic fields, leads to characteristic circular patterns in the transverse plane seen in the center plot.
 As the evolution continues, the energy density distributes across the transverse plane and the system becomes more and more dilute.
 At later times $\tau > Q_s^{-1}$ the four energy density contributions begin to converge towards the same value, as can be seen in \cref{fig:components_and_density} on the left.
 Afterwards, the system shows free streaming behavior signaled by $\varepsilon(\tau) \propto \tau^{-1}$ shown in \cref{fig:components_and_density} on the right.
 The reason for this decrease of energy density is simple: as the colliding nuclei recede, the Glasma expands not only in the transverse plane, but also in the longitudinal direction and energy is transported away from the mid-rapidity region.
 This expansion occurs in a boost invariant manner and therefore the energy per unit rapidity, i.e.\ $dE/d\eta \propto \tau \, \varepsilon(\tau)$, becomes constant.
 Since the energy density and the field amplitudes decrease at later times, non-linear interactions become less important and eventually the system can be treated as effectively Abelian.